TN 83 (05-24)

 • In the TICKLE field: input the date by which the individual should be recontacted to redevelop undue hardship; and

-• In the MISC field: input information (up to 140 characters) about the trust undue hardship issue including issues to be aware of and anything else the CS deems appropriate.
+• In the MISC field: input information (up to 140 characters) about the trust undue hardship issue including issues to be aware of and anything else the Claims Specialist believes appropriate.
 If additional space is needed, use REMARKS.

 I. Procedure for developing exceptions to resource counting